Two Trekkers Walking to Dingboche Village, Everest Base Camp Trek

 3. Tell someone when and where you’re going

-It’s important that someone outside of the trekking party knows exactly when and where you’re trekking.
-Often this is imposed on you whether you like it or not by park authorities, who make you sign the park register.
+Often a trekking register is imposed on you whether you like it or not by park authorities, who make you sign the park register.
 At other times, the onus is on you to ensure you sign the mountain register.
 Never, ever forget to do this, as this is what’s used by authorities to assess if anyone is missing and send out a search party.
-If you’re trekking in unmonitored wilderness, it’s even more vital that you let someone know exactly where you’re going.
-But we don’t recommend heading into such terrain as a novice.
-Better that you stick to a well-marked trail in a properly monitored park or reserve.

 Linked to this is the necessity of sticking to the stated itinerary and trail.
-This isn’t your daily jog where a spontaneous detour along that intriguing path to the left is a good idea.
+This isn’t your daily jog where a spontaneous detour along that intriguing footpath to the left is a good idea.

 4. Try slackpacking before trekking with a rucksack

-We recommend your first few treks be slackpacking adventures.
-This means you carry just a daypack and have someone else transport the bulk of your belongings.
 Carrying a heavy rucksack filled with your clothes, food, cooking equipment and camping materials just makes your trek that much harder and more daunting.
 You want to ease yourself into trekking, not be whacked over the head with the practicalities, rigour and expense of doing it all yourself.

-Use the services of a porter
+Don't shy away from using the services of a porter

-When trekking in Nepal, for instance, porters are standard practice.
-Sometimes they carry your packs themselves, other times they make use of pack animals like yaks.
 When you climb Mt Kilimanjaro, you actually have no choice but to use porters.
 This is partly because no one person can carry all that they need, given that even drinking water for the week must be carried with you.
 Another reason is that it’s mandated by the Kilimanjaro National Park Authority.

 Guides and porters working hard on incline on Kilimanjaro

-On Kilimanjaro, porters are an essential service as everything you need must be carried up the mountain, including water
+On Kilimanjaro, porters are an essential service

 5. Research national and park permits